Why should I become Catholic?

 For more information

 RCIA sessions start Sunday, Sept.
-10, and meet every week after the 10:30 am Mass.
-Join us in the St. Anthony room in southwest corner of the main sanctuary to learn more about the Catholic faith or begin the process of joining the Church.
+16, and meet every week at 9 a.m. in the St. Ambrose Center.
+Join us to learn more about the Catholic faith or begin the process of joining the Church.